hamalainenilmari/Big-Data-Platform/assignment-1-894931/reports/Assignment-1-Report.md

     "location": "USA"
 }

 1. Explain how you would change the implementation of mysimbdp-dataingest (in Part 2) to integrate a service and data discovery feature (no implementation is required).
 (1 point)

+Currently, mysimbdp-dataingest contains hardcoded environmental variables to use when connecting to the specific mysimbdp-coredms instance.
+This means that the coredms instanece ip and port are manually inserted, and cassandra keyspace and table are manually inserted.
+The use of the tenant service and data discovery feature would enable retrieving these values from the centralized configuration management service (e.g. ZooKeeper) and automatically inserting the correspoding coredms data into mysimbdp-dataingest configurations.
+This would be implemented in a way, where the platform would also host ZooKeeper service, and the dataingest would ask for the configurations from there.
+Mysimbdp-dataingest would query for the corresponding coredms data by the tenant id, and the ZooKeeper service would return it, if values are right, for example status is active.
+When dataingest receives new data from tenant data sources, it would first query the data by tenant id, and then if the source data matches the configurations in the tenant data, the data is inserted (e.g. the corresponding table exists?)

 1. Assume that you have to introduce a new key component, called mysimbdp-daas, of which APIs can be called by external data producers/consumers to store/read data into/from mysimbdp-coredms.